Initiatives to Address Climate Change

 Sumitomo Warehouse and Group companies are engaged in a variety of initiatives aimed at reducing environmental impact and preserving the environment based on the awareness that addressing climate change is one of the most important tasks for business.

-Attainment of the CASBEE Certification
+Acquisition of the CASBEE Certification

 CASBEE is a tool developed by the Institute for Building Environment and Energy Conservation for comprehensively assessing the environmental performance of buildings.